Behati Prinsloo Shares First Pic of Her and Adam Levine's Baby

 'Love Is Blind's Raven Shares How She Found Out SK Cheated on He…

-Adam Levine and Behati Prinsloo have a Vegas baby!
-On Sunday, the model took to Instagram to give her followers a look at her and her family's first week in Las Vegas for Maroon 5's residency -- and her and Levine's third child.
+Adam Levine and Behati Prinsloo are a party of five!
+On Sunday, the 34-year-old model took to Instagram to give her followers a look at her and her family's first week in Las Vegas for Maroon 5's residency -- as well as her and Levine's third child.

-The couple's newborn baby makes an appearance as they wear a grey onesie and shows off their little feet.
+The couple's newborn baby also makes an appearance in a gray onesie that shows their little feet.

 Prinsloo and Levine, 44, welcomed their third child in January.
 So far, the couple has yet to share their third baby's name or gender.